Extroversion Definition: What Does It Mean To Be An Extrovert?

 Neither introversion nor extroversion may be better than the other.
 Both personality types tend to have their own valuable personality traits and characteristics.

-In addition, it can be important to note that there is generally a spectrum ranging from introversion to extroversion, and most people fall somewhere in the middle rather than being fully introverted or fully extroverted.
+It can also be important to note that there is generally a spectrum ranging from introversion to extroversion, and most people fall somewhere in the middle rather than being fully introverted or fully extroverted.
 This can mean that you may relate to some of the “typical” traits of an introvert or extrovert, but not all of them.

 Each person’s personality can be completely unique, and there’s generally no need to try to box yourself into a personality type or apply a specific label.
 For some, it may be fun or helpful to consider their personality in terms of introversion or extroversion, but this can be a case in which you may take what resonates with you and leave the rest behind.